This Is What “Never Settle for Mediocrity” Gets Wrong

 But internally, they feel completely different.

-The other creates pressure — as if you’re constantly trying to outrun something inside yourself.
+One creates energy—it strengthens you as you move forward.
+The other creates pressure—as if you’re constantly trying to outrun something within yourself.

 Why “Never Settle” Can Create Burnout